SGD Through the Lens of Kolmogorov Complexity: Convergence guarantees for SGD

 Note that $t$ also appears in the batch size.
 By Assumption~\ref{ass: data size ub}, we know that $t=O(\beta^{-3} poly(n))$, which in turn means that $b = \Theta(\beta^{-2} \log^2 (n/\beta))$ is a sufficient condition for Assumption~\ref{ass: data size ub} to hold.
-We state our main theorem: \begin{theorem} If assumptions (1)-(5) hold throughout the execution of SGD, then SGD achieves an accuracy of $(1-\eps)$ on $X$ in $O(\frac{K(X)+d}{n (\eps \beta')^3})$ epochs w.h.p. \end{theorem}
+We state our main theorem for this section: \begin{theorem} If assumptions (3)-(5) hold throughout the execution of SGD and assumptions (1)-(2) hold for an $\gamma$-fraction of the epochs, then SGD achieves an accuracy of $(1-\eps)$ on $X$ in $O(\frac{K(X)}{\gamma n (\eps \beta')^3})$ epochs w.h.p. \end{theorem}